-- Transfer in students F-1/M-1 who plan to transfer in into CSHS ESL program should be in good attendance and academic standing at the other approved school. - The student must report to CSHS within 15 days of the program start date. - If the student does not report to CSHS, the DSO will terminate the student's record for Transfer Student - No Show.
+Transfer in students F-1/M-1 who plan to transfer in into CSHS ESL program should be in good attendance and academic standing at the other approved school.

+The student must report to CSHS within 15 days of the program start date.

+If the student does not report to CSHS, the DSO will terminate the student's record for Transfer Student - No Show.
 If the DSO does not enroll the student within 60 days of the program start date, SEVIS will automatically terminate the record.

-Full-time Enrollment
+Full-Time Enrollment

-• Students must enroll in a full course of study each session in order to maintain status.
-However, there California School of Health Sciences 40 are certain exceptions that allow students to drop below a full course of study: academic difficulties, medical conditions and completion of a course of study.
+Students must enroll in a full course of study each session in order to maintain status.
+However, there are certain exceptions that allow students to drop below a full course of study: academic difficulties, medical conditions and completion of a course of study.

-- F-1 students English language programs must attend 18 clock hours per week of classroom instruction - M-1 Students must attend 18 to 22 clock hours per week
+F-1 students English language programs - must attend 18 clock hours per week of classroom instruction.

+M-1 Students must attend 18 to 22 clock hours per week

-Transfer to another Program
+Transfer to Another Institution